Grant Hardin's federal escape charge dropped, Arkansas charge to remain in place

 Click here for updates on this story

-IZARD COUNTY, Arkansas (KOAT) — Prosecutors dropped a federal escape charge against a former police chief in prison for murder and rape, court documents show.
+IZARD COUNTY, Arkansas (KHBS) — Prosecutors dropped a federal escape charge against a former police chief in prison for murder and rape, court documents show.

 Grant Hardin worked in law enforcement for decades before he was arrested.
 He was serving time for murder and rape when he escaped last month.